Gouravmoy/eleanor/_posts/2021-06-28-hikari-connection-pooling-in-springboot.md

 The **Hikari  pooling configuration** section of the properties contains information regarding the connection pooling

 - `app.datasource.cp.maxConTime`-  Global connection timeout.
-This is the time duration after which all connections will be terminated irrespective of state.
+This is the time duration after which all connections will be terminated.
+An in-use connection will never be retired, only when it is closed will it then be removed.
 This value should be set as high as the database infrastructure allows

 - `app.datasource.cp.maximumPoolSize` - Maximum number of connections that the pool can create.
 The number is reached in case of high load but never exceeds the value.
 The value can be accurately be determined by determining the number of API calls happening to the application and how many database connection would be required at the same time.

-  I have kept this value at 10 connections.
+  Keep this value at 10 connections.
 It can be changed and increased as per requirement.

 - `app.datasource.cp.minPoolSize`- Minimum number of connections that is always maintained by the pool irrespective of state of the connections.